 I take a holistic approach to this upgrade, since noise comes in from many sources and self noise is one of the things I try desperately to bring down considerably in this microphone.
 To that end, I replace all electrolytic capacitors in the mic from head to toe (mic and PSU), and glue down the ones as needed to prevent them from coming loose.
 All the new caps are name brand, low ESR, high temp, and ultra long life.
 This not only improves the mic's sound and noise specs; it also fulfills one of the other things that make a U47 a real investment: that the mic will last for a lifetime of use.
 Generic capacitors do not guarantee this; but the ones I put in will.
 Every capacitor I install is a name brand (Nichicon or Panasonic) and rated for 10,000 hours or much more.

-Next I install a tested and cleaned NOS JAN Sylvania 5751 valve, along with a US-made tube damper ring made from aerospace silicon by Sandy Levy.
+Next I install a tested and cleaned TAD GERMANY 5751 Highgrade valve, along with a US-made tube damper ring made from aerospace silicon by Sandy Levy.
 While the retaining claim provided within the microphone body does a decent job of ensuring the mic does not fall loose, I do not feel it provides adequate vibration prevention; so the added damper ring ensures no microphonics or resonance will creep in through the valve circuitry.
-After evaluating just about every possible tube that could be put in this microphone, I determined that the NOS Jan Sylvania 5751 has the biggest, warmest, most vintage vibe of anything.
+After evaluating just about every possible tube that could be put in this microphone, I determined that the TAD 5751 Highgrade has the biggest, warmest, most vintage vibe of anything that is currently manufactured, and it also happens to be the very lowest noise 5751 in production.
 It sonically 'fills in all the cracks' in the microphone's sound and image, doing what I loved about the 5751 (warmer, larger than life sound) but doing it so much more convincingly than the stock JJ part did.
-These tubes are expensive and hard to find; but I am committed to keeping a few on hand at all times for this mod.
-I personally clean (de-scale) and test the tube, and put it through a burn in process in your microphone for about half a day before sending it out.
+We get these tubes in from TAD in Germany, and put it through a burn in process in your microphone for about half a day before sending it out.

 The output capacitor, while an excellent Solen part, is not really the best choice considering context, for a mic of this vintage.
 I replace this part with a network of vintage paper-in-oil NOS components that I've selected for giving it the right output sound... smoother, thicker, and richer bass.
 It fills in the cracks.
 I also calculate this set of 3 capacitors to provide the originally specified output value of just over 1.5uF.
 The 1.8uF Solen Fast-Cap was chosen in part to give a low end bump to help out with the slight shallowness in low end extension on this mic.
 However, in hindsight, I feel it is better to select the brand and type of capacitor to help sculpt this low end response rather than raising the value on the component, as unfortunately the latter technique merely adds a bit of a hump to the low end region that most consider the frequencies where 'mud' accumulates, and doesn't really do much in terms of extending actual bass response.
 When I mod this mic, it has rich, full bottom end; but is not boomy or muddy.
 And it is quieter, cleaner, and will last a lifetime.